Westley-Winks/tactile-paving-detector/README.md

 Cities should be built around the people that live there.
 But how do we know if our cities are, in fact, accessible and inclusive?
 What if we could push images of our cities through a machine learning model and produce a heatmap of where infrastructure building should be prioritized?

 That is the goal of this project.
-A machine learning model with be trained to classify images based on whether tactile paving is detected or not.
+A machine learning model with be trained to detect tactile paving in an image.
+EXIF data will be pulled from the images to get a approximate location for generating a heat map.
 This can be used by city government and citizens alike to get a better understanding of the accessibility landscape of their built environment, wherever that may be.

 ## Tools
 ---